chipsi44/real-estate-price-prediction-cyril/README.md

 - [ ] Deployement (TBC)
 ## Results :
 ### Data Scrapped :
-We have arround 60K rows, for each rows we have those columns : <br>
+The dataset comprises approximately 60,000 rows, with the following columns present for each row: <br>

 <table>
   <thead>